RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 	- Which of the protagonist's weaknesses are targeted?

-	- How is the protagonist pressured to take a decision as soon as possible?
+	- How is the protagonist pressured to make a decision as soon as possible?

 3. **Taking action**: after *fully* committing to a sacrifice, the decision is permanent.
 Bridges should be burned and consequences should be suffered.